 Summary of State Law

-Seven states and the District of Columbia have enacted laws banning assault weapons
+TEN states and the District of Columbia have enacted laws broadly restricting assault weapons

-California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, and the District of Columbia prohibit assault weapons.
-The earliest of these assault weapon restrictions was enacted in the District of Columbia as part of a 1932 federal law, with the remainder of states first adopting legislation to prohibit assault weapons later in the 20th century.16 In addition, Minnesota and Virginia regulate assault weapons.17
+The earliest assault weapon restrictions were enacted in the District of Columbia as part of a 1932 federal law, with the remaining nine states first adopting legislation to prohibit assault weapons later in the 20th century, starting with California.16

 State Assault Weapons Bans